Call Today! Free Immediate Response (818) 781-1570

 Extradition Process if Arrested Inside California

 At this point, the demanding state will initiate a formal extradition proceeding against you.
-However, the California prosecutor has to verify you are the wanted individual in the warrant before they will surrender you to the demanding state.
+However, the California prosecutor must verify that you are the wanted individual in the warrant before they will surrender you to the demanding state.
 It's up to the demanding state whether to come pick you up.
 Again, in most cases, states will not extradite for misdemeanor crimes.

 California Extradition Laws

-The Extradition Clause of the Constitution covers how extradition takes place between the states.
+The Extradition Clause of the Constitution governs the process of extradition between states.
 Each state is considered sovereign over its own territory.

-The United States Congress passed laws that specifically define the circumstances warranting extradition between the states.
+The United States Congress has passed laws that specifically define the circumstances warranting extradition between the states.

 The United States Code, 18 U.S.C.
-3182, states the legal requirements to interstate extradition.
+3182, states the legal requirements for interstate extradition.
 Below are the most common Penal Code Sections that describe the procedure for extradition in California.

-The demand must be accompanied by a copy of an indictment or affidavit made before a magistrate in the demanding state with a copy of any arrest warrant, or a copy of a judgment of conviction or sentence imposed.
+The demand must be accompanied by a copy of an indictment or affidavit made before a magistrate in the demanding state, along with a copy of any arrest warrant or a copy of a judgment of conviction or sentence imposed.

-Along with a statement by the executive authority of the demanding State the person claimed has escaped from confinement, violated the terms of their bail, probation or parole.
-The copy of indictment, affidavit, and judgment of conviction or sentence has to be certified as authentic by the executive authority making the demand.
+Along with a statement by the executive authority of the demanding State, the person claimed to have escaped from confinement, violating the terms of their bail, probation, or parole.
+A copy of the indictment, affidavit, and judgment of conviction or sentence must be certified as authentic by the executive authority making the demand.

-- California Penal Code Section 1548.3 states: When a demand is made upon the California Governor by the executive authority of another state for the surrender of someone charged with crime, the Governor can call on California district attorney to investigate and report the demand to him, and whether they ought to be surrendered.
+• California Penal Code Section 1548.3 states: When a demand is made upon the California Governor by the executive authority of another state for the surrender of someone charged with crime, the Governor can call on the California district attorney to investigate and report the demand to him, and whether the person ought to be surrendered.

 Federal Laws on Extradition

-The federal law that governs international extradition is covered in the United States Code 9-15.000.
-In basic terms, federal law on extradition says that when a demanding state is seeking to extradite a fugitive of justice from an asylum state, they have to deliver an indictment or affidavit that charges the fugitive with a criminal offense.
+The federal law governing international extradition is covered in Title 18, United States Code, Sections 3181-3185.
+In basic terms, federal law on extradition states that when a demanding state seeks to extradite a fugitive from an asylum state, it must provide an indictment or affidavit that charges the fugitive with a criminal offense.

 The asylum state will then arrest the fugitive and keep them incarcerated for up to 30 days until an authorized agent from the demanding state picks them up.
 If an authorized agent fails to pick up the fugitive within the time frame, the asylum state will release the fugitive.